 Depending on the configuration of the cathodoluminescence detector, various imaging modes are available for studying semiconductor materials.

-In cathodoluminescence intensity mapping the electron beam raster-scans the sample, and the CL is collected for every pixel.
-The advantage of this mode is that the sample can be scanned very fast: this is particularly helpful when you need to decide what you would like to image in more details.
+In cathodoluminescence intensity mapping, the electron beam raster scans the sample, and the CL is collected for every pixel.
+The advantage of this mode is that the sample can be scanned very fast: this is particularly helpful when you need to decide what you would like to image in more detail.
 Moreover, a large field of view can be scanned, which is useful for large semiconductor samples.

 Angle-resolved imaging, another imaging mode, is used to measure the directionality of light emission.
 The main benefit of this mode is the high angular resolution and a large numerical aperture covered in one shot.